 How do I find out which GPU my computer has?

-- 1. Right-click on your desktop and choose Display Resolution - 2.
-In the Display Resolution window that appears, click Advanced.
-This will open your GPU's properties. - 3.
-In the Adapter type section, you can see your GPU's model.
+- 1. Right-click on your desktop and choose Display settings - 2.
+In the Display settings window that appears, click Advanced display settings.
+This will open your GPU's properties.

 The Enable NVIDIA GPU Acceleration option is unavailable